Dr. Christiane Ströh de Martínez

 Christina Kükenshöner is co-founder and managing partner of joyn-coop where she focuses on driving sustainable development with agile approaches.

 Christina is very passionate about the Sustainable Development Goals and has made it her mission to assist companies, development finance institutions and foundations to pursue the SDGs in their activities.
-She has been involved in over 90 projects and has extensive expertise in helping clients in structuring funds and programmes, especially in fragile and complex settings.
+She has been involved in over 90 projects and has extensive expertise in helping clients with structuring funds and programmes, especially in fragile and complex settings.

 Christina is an experienced process facilitator and has trained as an agile coach to assist clients in making their organisations more flexible in adapting to complexities and a rapidly changing environment.